 All children require a safe environment at home.
-However, having a child with sight loss, or being a blind or partially sighted parent, means you might have to take some extra precautions to make sure your house is free from hazards for your children.
+However, if you have a child with visual impairment, or are a blind or partially sighted parent, it may be helpful to take some extra precautions to make sure your house is free from hazards for your children.

 Creating a safe home environment